j0ntsang/resume/README.md

 February 2024 - April 2025

-- Contributed to the training of AI/ML models by comparative labeling and response/prompt evaluation
+- Contributed to the training of AI/ML models by comparative labeling and prompt evaluation
-- Supported the development of AI systems such as chatbots and virtual assistants
+- Supported the development of AI systems such as chatbots, virtual assistants and code generation
 - Worked independently in a fully remote, flexible environment to meet project deadlines